dalessioluca/cromwell_for_ML/README.md

 At the end of the day, you are going to run the command:
 > *./submit_neptune_ml.sh neptune_ml.wdl WDL_parameters.json --ml ML_parameters.json*

+If you use the defaults file names, as in the line above, you can simply type the command:
+> *./submit_neptune_ml.sh*

 The file _*neptune_ml.wdl*_ describes all operations which will happen on the VM.
 Namely:

 1. localization of files